 erikajen@sbcglobal.net

-We love to farm, and we know you'll love our fresh, tasty, healthy vegetables!
+We love to farm, and we know you’ll love our fresh, tasty, healthy vegetables!
 We pride ourselves on delivering an excellent mix of vegetables in each box, so that every week is a delicious surprise.
 Plowshare Farm is located in Waupun, about a one hour drive north east of Madison.
 Delivery sites are at the farm and in Beaver Dam.
 We grow a full range of high quality vegetables and culinary herbs, with weekly deliveries for 19 weeks from early June through mid-October.
 Shares are delivered in 5/9 bushel boxes, and come with a newsletter containing recipes and information on vegetables as well as news from the farm.
 Members are invited to visit the farm for festival days or scheduled weekend visits.
 Although we are not certified organic, we pledge to grow our crops in accordance with organic standards.
 In addition to regular share boxes, we offer flower shares and beef shares.
 Flower shares, which consist of a medium sized bouquet of fresh garden flowers, are available for 13 weeks from June through early September.
 Our Holstein steers are raised sustainably with organic feed, free-choice minerals, and daily access to pasture.
 The animals are not given hormones, and there are no antibiotics in their feed.
 Beef is available in several different share sizes, including starter packages.
 Each box contains a mix of cuts, including burger, roasts and steaks.
+Beginning in April, our beef will be certified organic.

 Mike & Cassie Noltnerwyss